 Three out of four English language teaching jobs worldwide require a CELTA qualification.
 If you’re looking to start a career as an English teacher or improve your teaching skills, getting your CELTA qualification with the British Council is a great place to start.

-British Council centres in Rose Hill currently the only centre in Mauritius accredited by Cambridge English to deliver CELTA.
+British Council centre in Rose Hill currently the only centre in Mauritius accredited by Cambridge English to deliver CELTA.

 Take a CELTA course with the world's English experts and you will:

 - be taught by outstanding teaching practitioners who incorporate the most respected and up-to-date teaching methodologies

 - have the unique opportunity to learn within British Council centre, which can serve as a recruiting platform for outstanding candidates

 - benefit from taking part in teaching practice and observe teachers in action at the British Council